Souls of Sin

 Souls of Sin is a 1949 American race film written and directed by Powell Lindsay, and produced by William D. Alexander.

-One of the last of its kind, Souls of Sin has been described as a landmark film of the genre.
-Generally regarded as the last all-black film with a black producer, it was producer Alexander's final feature before his move to London, where he began making documentaries (he produced one further film with The Klansman in the 1970s).
+Generally regarded as the last race film (all-black film of the pre-Civil Rights era) with either a Black director or producer, Souls of Sin has been described as a landmark film of the genre.
+The film was producer Alexander's final feature before his move to London, where he began making documentaries (he produced one further film, The Klansman, in the 1970s).

 Plot

 Dollar Bill Burton, a gambler, lives in a Harlem basement apartment with Roberts, a hard-luck writer, and Alabama, a talented guitarist-singer.
 At a local bar, Bill is hired by Bad Boy George to sell stolen jewelry and takes an interest in Regina, George's girlfriend who helps Alabama get a break in television.
 Bill dies of gunshot wounds, but the other characters realize personal success.